catherinearnett/catherinearnett.github.io/docs/research.md

 ### NLP

+* **Catherine Arnett** (2025).
+Toxic Commons: Toxicity of the Commons: Curating Open-Source Pre-Training Data.
+The First Conference of the International Association for Safe & Ethical AI.
+Official event of the AI Action Summit.
+Paris, France.
-* Catherine Arnett, Tyler A. Chang, James A. Michaelov, and Benjamin K. Bergen (2023).
+* **Catherine Arnett**, Tyler A. Chang, James A. Michaelov, and Benjamin K. Bergen (2023).
 Crosslingual Structural Priming and the Pre-Training Dynamics of Bilingual Language Models.
 The 3rd Workshop on Multilingual Representation Learning co-located with EMNLP 2023.
 Singapore. \[[abstract](https://arxiv.org/abs/2310.07929)\]

 ### Psycholinguistics